China blames Canada for difficulties in relationship, demands Huawei executive be freed

 Canadian Prime Minister Justin Trudeau on Wednesday said his government had no intention of backing down in the dispute and would defend Canada’s interests.

+In a response to Trudeau’s speech, the embassy told Reuters that China would also always defend its interests.

-In a statement, the embassy said, “We will always defend Chinese and China’s interests, too ...
-China-Canada relations now suffer gross difficulties and the Canadian side knows very well the root cause.
+“China adheres to the principle of equality between all countries, no matter big or small. ...
+China-Canada relations now suffer gross difficulties and the Canadian side knows very well the root cause,” the embassy said in an email.

-“Canada should release Ms. Meng Wanzhou immediately and ensure her safe return to China, and bring bilateral relations back onto the right track,” the statement continued.
+“Canada should release Ms. Meng Wanzhou immediately and ensure her safe return to China, and bring bilateral relations back onto the right track,” the embassy said.

 Reporting by David Ljunggren; editing by Chizu Nomiyama and Jonathan Oatis